The Economic and Social Value of Self-Care

 The benefits of self-care

-The benefits of self-care for society and health systems
+Benefits for society and healthcare systems

 National studies